jaxbline/BlenderUmap2-Utilities/README.md

 # BlenderUmap2 QoL Plugin!
 Just a bunch of QoL stuff I made working with Minshu's [BlenderUmap2](https://github.com/MinshuG/BlenderUmap2)

-This was made for Blender 4.1!
-I dunno how it will act for older versions of Blender.
+This was written for **Blender 4.1**!
+May not work for older version.
+I dunno.

 # Installation
 1. Head to [Releases](https://github.com/jaxbline/Umap-Utilites/releases)